Dillonb/n64/docs/source/issues_log.rst

 -----------
 The game would hang when Mario falls off the veranda behind the goombas' house.
 The cause ended up being that my DIVU instruction was broken.

-DIV is best implemented with 64 bit signed integers, to guard against an INT_MIN / -1 case.
-When implementing DIVU, I copypasted my DIV implementation and made the 64 bit integers unsigned.
+DIV is best implemented with 64-bit signed integers, to guard against an INT_MIN / -1 case.
+When implementing DIVU, I copied my DIV implementation and made the 64-bit integers unsigned.

 Paper Mario's rand_int() function performs a DIVU with 0xFFFFFFFF / x.
 My DIVU implementation was calculating this as 0xFFFFFFFF'FFFFFFFF / x.
 With a signed divide, this is fine, since both of those numbers represent negative one.
 With an unsigned divide, however, they give different results.